aten2001/gt_isye6501/hw9/report.md

 ## Question 12.1
 Describe a situation or problem from your job, everyday life, current events, etc., for which a design of experiments approach would be appropriate.
+### Answer
+In the field of marketing, A/B testing and DOE are very important.
+Often, you create an experiment to test which type of marketing plan will drive the most sales.
+You generally start a few months early, and create a random sample of potential customers and divied them into two groups.
+You then track to see whom in the groups purchase over the next one to two months and match those whom purchased something from your website against who you marketed to.
+You can then have a head to head winner.
+This can be repeated a few times or iterated over a year to try and find the best marketing schema for your product.
+That way you know when you deploy to the entire market, you have the highest, or at least a better idea, of your return on investment.
+The investment being the money you spend on the advertisments or whatever you deem best.
+It's very important to perform a solid DOE when doing this so your company doesn't spend large swaths of money on an inferior campain.
+The amount of complexity and factors included can vary wildly from product to product and company to company.

 ## Question 12.2
 To determine the value of 10 different yes/no features to the market value of a house (large yard, solar roof, etc.), a real estate agent plans to survey 50 potential buyers, showing a fictitious house with